zteeed/zteeed.github.io/_posts/2020-01-08-some-tricks-about-python-compilation.md

 ## Compilation

-After install `PyInstaller`, you need to find where `pyinstaller.exe` is located
+After installing `PyInstaller`, you need to find where `pyinstaller.exe` is located

 Example:
 ```